ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak3272s-breakout-board/datasheet.md

 download: true
 ---

-import RkImage from '@site/src/components/Image' import RkBottomNav from '@site/src/components/Document/BottomNav'

 # RAK3272S Breakout Board Datasheet

 ## Overview

 ### Description

 **RAK3272S Breakout Board** is designed to provide easy access to the board's pins, streamlining development and testing.
-Its footprint enables the RAK3172 stamp module pins to be routed to 2.54&nbsp;mm headers.
+Its footprint enables the RAK3172 stamp module pins to be routed to 2.54 mm headers.

 The board itself has the RAK3172 at its core, integrating a **STM32WLE5CC** chip.
-It has an ultra-low power consumption of 1.69&nbsp;uA in sleep mode.
+It has an ultra-low power consumption of 1.69 uA in sleep mode.

 This module complies with Class A, B, and C of LoRaWAN 1.0.3 specifications.
 It also supports LoRa Point-to-Point (P2P) communication mode, which helps you in implementing your own customized LoRa network quickly.